benniblau/activity-manager/README.md

 1. Click "Connect with Strava" to authenticate
 2. Click "Sync" to import your activities
+3. Go to "Planning" to create your training schedule
+4. Use "Manage Types" to create custom activity classifications
-3. Click on any activity to add your feeling annotations
+5. Click on any activity to add your feeling annotations
-4. Use the "Report" page to review your progress over time
+6. Use the "Report" page to review your progress over time

 ## Configuration